 Uniform costs are separate from program costs which are approximately $125 and include Vista Talons home/away game shorts & jerseys, long sleeve shooting shirt for game days, reversible practice tank-top and socks.
 Other apparel options include but are not required are: sweatshirts, polo shirts, gym bags, etc – all with the Vista Talons logo.
 All apparel can be re-used for future seasons and/or siblings.
 All levels wear the same apparel.

 Team fees, not including uniform costs, are typically broken up into 2 installments; one payable in September and another in January.
-We also conduct a shoot-a-thon fundraiser and each player will receive a 30% credit of their funds raised as a discount to their 2nd payment.

 QUESTION: Can you describe your programs playing time philosophy?